Hidden Causes of Substance Abuse in Adolescent & How to Stop it Early (2026 Guide)

 Substance Abuse Disorders

-Substance Use Disorders can be described as a pattern of development of substance use that continues after it has become harmful.
+Substance Use Disorders can be described as a pattern of substance use which continues till it becomes harmful.
 Common features include:

 - Tolerance: Requirement of more and more amounts of a substance to acquire the same effect.

-- Withdrawal: When an individual deters in the use or consumption of a substance, physical or mental symptoms may be displayed.
+- Withdrawal: When an individual deters of a substance use, physical or mental symptoms may be displayed.

-- Loss of control Consuming more or taking longer to use substances than intended.
+- Loss of control : Taking more to use substances than intended.

 - Persistent use despite harm: This is the persistent use of substances even with the awareness of the harmful effects.

-- Impaired functioning: Difficulty performing responsibilities at school, home or in social situations.
+- Impaired functioning: Difficulty in performing responsibilities at school, home or in social situations.

 - Cravings: Powerful cravings of substances.